Status as of June 2022

 - details of the illness contracted and the date of the positive test result (in the case of a COVID-19 recovery certificate);

 - details of the test carried out (in the case of a COVID-19 test certificate);

 - the information that the holder cannot be vaccinated or tested for medical reasons (in the case of a COVID-19 exemption certificate), as well as details of the issuing office.

 Issuers rely on the documents in their possession when issuing certificates.

-For the issuance of COVID-19 recovery certificates, the cantons can also use an automated procedure that compares the applicant's details with the information system in accordance with Article 60 of the EpidA and adds the information on the test result.
-The FOITT uses a protected website to make this information available to each canton for download for a period of 10 days after appropriate authentication.
-The data is irrevocably deleted thereafter.
+- in the case of illnesses contracted in Switzerland, compares the applicant's details with the information system in accordance with Article 60 of the EpidA and adds the information on the test result.

 The FOITT's information system uses the transmitted data to generate a COVID-19 certificate that contains both a unique certificate identifier and a standardised barcode in accordance with the ISO specifications.
 It also bears a regulated electronic seal of the FOPH (signature certificate), which is used for checking the authenticity, integrity and validity of the COVID-19 certificate.
 The unique certificate identifier is obtained from the information contained in the respective COVID-19 certificate by means of a cryptographic hash function (SHA-384 algorithm).
 Hash functions are one-way or non-invertible functions.
 Therefore, the unique certificate identifier alone cannot be used to draw conclusions about the content of a COVID-19 certificate.